 Introduction to Relay¶

 Relay is a functional, differentiable programming language designed to be an expressive intermediate representation for machine learning systems.
-Relay supports closures, control flow, and recursion, allowing it to directly represent more complex models than can computation graph-based IRs.
+Relay supports algebraic data types, closures, control flow, and recursion, allowing it to directly represent more complex models than computation graph-based IRs can.
 Relay also includes a form of dependent typing using type relations in order to handle shape analysis for operators with complex requirements on argument shapes.

 Relay is extensible by design and makes it easy for machine learning researchers and practitioners to develop new large-scale program transformations and optimizations.

-The below pages describe the grammar, type system, and operators in Relay, respectively.
+The below pages describe the grammar, type system, algebraic data types, and operators in Relay, respectively.